 The dance incorporates gestures of the members covering their eyes, ears, and mouths, recalling the three wise monkeys that embody the proverbial principle of “see no evil, hear no evil, speak no evil”.
 Instead of trying to ignore evil, however, the boys start to open their senses to it.
 This is shown most distinctly in the shot of the members removing their hands that were shielding Jin’s face.
 Going back to the idea of the Künstlerroman, accepting the presence of evil in life is a crucial part of the formation of an artist.

 Jin’s kissing of the statue, in presenting a unity between him and art, could be symbolic of the moment in which the boy who meets art becomes an artist.
-This may be why the MV erupts into colourful disarray after the kiss: pink and green water shoots up around J-Hope, the statue of the angel cracks and paint leaks out, and the dance sequence segues into negative colours of white and magenta.
+This may be why the MV erupts into colourful disarray after the kiss: pink and green water shoots up around J-Hope, the winged statue cracks and paint leaks out, and the dance sequence segues into negative colours of white and magenta.
 It is a visual representation of the embracing of the artistic endeavour and its accompanying chaos.

 It should be noted, though, that the segues into a neon, pop art aesthetic begin before the kiss.
 An alternative reason for the contrast between this and the mock-Victorian aesthetic could be that although the MV invokes classical and Victorian art, it is still decidedly contemporary.
 Hence, the postmodern mixing of styles and art forms, high art and popular culture, is a reminder of its modernity.

-Another interesting detail is the two statues breaking after the kiss: the angel statue cracks, and the face of the Pietà statue ruptures.
+Another interesting detail is the two statues breaking after the kiss: the winged statue cracks, and the face of the Pietà statue ruptures.
 I chanced upon Nietzsche’s principles of the Apollonian and the Dionysian, which may not have been something the creative team had in mind, but is nevertheless fascinating to think about.
 The Apollonian relates to rationality, form, and structure, and sculpture is the most Apollonian of the arts since it relies entirely on form for its effect.

 Conversely, the Dionysian is that which opposes rationality and breaks down structure.
 Music is the most Dionysian of the arts, since it appeals directly to man’s instinctive, chaotic emotions and not to his formally reasoning mind.
 The coming-of-age in “Blood Sweat & Tears” is then not just one of an artist, but specifically a musician, which of course the boys of BTS are.